 What is Valerian Root

 Valerian root is a perennial herb which prefers sandy soil.
-Its height generally varies from 30-150 cm tall, and it has long umbellate clusters of pinkish flowers.
+Its height generally varies from 30-150 cm tall, and it has long umbellate clusters of white to pink flowers.
 The most beneficial part of the plant, however, is below ground.
 The roots contain an aromatic essential oil as well as some alkaloids.
-Taken together, they are desired for their effects on our nervous system.
+Taken together, they are desired for their effects on the human nervous system.

 This inconspicuous plant grows on the edge of rivers and creeks.
-Perhaps you’ve walked by Valeriana officinalis during a forest stroll and admired it as another beautiful wildflower.
-If so, you may have smelled its purple flowers and appreciated their asymmetrical shape.
+Perhaps you’ve walked by Valeriana officinalis during a forest stroll and admired it as just another wildflower that’s easy on the eyes.
+But there’s a lot more to valerian root than initially meets the eye.

 Historical Uses of Valerian Root